moonglum/dotfiles/README.md

 ## ZSH

 My ZSH setup is quite minimal, nothing crazy going on here.
-Just standard stuff like activating auto complete, adjusting the PATH and lots of aliases and tiny functions.
+Just standard stuff like activating auto complete, syntax highlighting, adjusting the PATH and lots of aliases and tiny functions.
 This is the prompt I created and use:

 ![Image of the prompt](http://images.moonglum.net/zsh.jpg)